 - Our audit committee is primarily responsible for overseeing matters involving major financial risk exposures and actions management is taking to monitor such risk exposures.
 This includes risks relating to financial report internal controls; litigation; tax matters; the Code of Business Conduct and the Code of Ethics for the CEO and senior financial officers.
 In addition, the audit committee reviews our quarterly and annual financial reports, including any disclosure in those reports of risk factors affecting our Company and business.
-The audit committee regularly consults with our external auditor, KPMG LLP. - Our human capital and compensation committee is primarily responsible for overseeing risks that may be associated with executive retention, our executive compensation programs and risks relating to the administration of those programs.
+The audit committee regularly consults with our independent registered public accounting firm, KPMG LLP. - Our human capital and compensation committee is primarily responsible for overseeing risks that may be associated with executive retention, our executive compensation programs and risks relating to the administration of those programs.
 In setting compensation, the human capital and compensation committee strives to create incentives that encourage appropriate risk-taking behavior consistent with our business strategy.
 In making compensation determinations, the human capital and compensation committee considers these risks and an overall mix of compensation for employees as well as the various risk control and mitigation features of our compensation plans, including appropriate performance measures and targets and incentive plan payout maximums.
-To assist in satisfying these oversight responsibilities, the human capital and compensation committee retains outside compensation consultants and meets regularly with management to understand the financial, human resource, and stockholder implications of compensation decisions being made.
+To assist in satisfying these oversight responsibilities, the human capital and compensation committee retains outside compensation decisions being made.
+Additional information on risk management considerations of our human capital and compensation consistent with espines and capital and compensation decisions being made.
 Additional information on risk management considerations of our human capital and compensation committee is discussed in this proxy statement under "Compensation Discussion and Analysis Risk Management Considerations."